 This blood test should be completed only after your period is late.
 If completed before a late period, you may get a false negative results (which means that you may be pregnant, but the hCG is still too low to be detectable).

-The over-the-counter urine pregnancy test is an example of a qualitative hCG test.
+The over-the-counter urine pregnancy test is an example of a hCG urine test, which is a qualitative test.
 This type of test only confirms whether the hormone is present in the urine or not, and does not give you an exact amount like the blood test.
-Usually your doctor will order a quantitative hCG test (or a blood test) to confirm pregnancy after a qualitative hCG test.
+Usually your doctor will order a quantitative hCG test (the blood test) to confirm pregnancy after a positive hCG urine test.

 How to know if you are pregnant with twins